A perfect blend between the East and the West, Tokyo is always among the must-see cities for travelers around the world.

-For maximum effect try to get a table furthest away from the kitchen, and while you can order up to three things in on order, you should only order one thing at a time so you can maximize the deliveries!
+For maximum effect, try to get a table furthest away from the kitchen, and while you can order up to three things in on order, you should only order one thing at a time so you can maximize the deliveries!

-You’ll definitely want to take a picture of this cute fish and we reckon they taste pretty damn good too!
+You’ll definitely want to take a picture of this cute fish, and we reckon they taste pretty damn good too!

 Cosplay is the staple of Japanese kawaii culture.
 Japanese teens love mangas and animes so much that they try to dress up just like their favorite characters and gather around with their fellow otakus.
 In fact, cosplaying has become more than just a simple hobby, as it is now famous all around the world, generating thousands of dollars.

-In Tokyo, cosplay shops where you can buy outfits of your characters run abound and one of the most famous ones around is Cospatio.
+In Tokyo, cosplay shops where you can buy outfits of your characters run abound, and one of the most famous ones around is Cospatio.
 During your stay in Tokyo, do remember to check out these lovely cosplay shops to find costumes of Pikachu, Mickey Mouse, etc. The shop also has some rather sexy options, so if you want to be a lustful Pikachu, this is your place to be!

 For fans of the studio, or of kawaii things in general, this museum is a must-see destination.
-Designed by Hayao Miyazaki himself, the museum features an architectural style that is synonymous to the one seen in an Italian village, which is also a part of his art style.
+Designed by Hayao Miyazaki himself, the museum features an architectural style that is synonymous with the one seen in an Italian village, which is also a part of his art style.
 Here at the museum, you will learn about the studio’s proud history, as well as the animation techniques used to create its famous animated films.